November 7, 2014

 5. If the PBC replies to your Record Suspension application with a Proposal to Deny, take the time to write a thorough response addressing their concerns and documenting how your behavior has changed since your conviction.

 6. If you have an offer of employment pending, ask the professional that is working on a Record Suspension on your behalf, to provide a letter to confirm your application is in process.
-Employers may consider this favourably in their hiring decision.
+Employers may consider this favorably in their hiring decision.

 7. Ensure that your record has been sealed from the Canadian Police Information Centre (CPIC).